pigeon-robotics/eevee3/README.md

 # ev3remote
-Remote control for EV3 Battlebots

-Remote control for the Pigeon Robotics Battlebots Robot Sumo competition, if it ever happens I guess.
+> Remote control for the Pigeon Robotics Battlebots Robot Sumo competition, if it ever happens I guess.

 ## Usage